 Office: BSS 532

 When I joined the History/Politics/Environment & Community M.A.
 Program office in August 2009, it furthered a connection with HSU and Founders Hall that began when I came to HSU as a student to study English and geography.
 After I graduated in 2006, I worked as a copy editor at The Eureka Reporter until the newspaper folded, at which point I returned to HSU as a staff member.
-I feel very fortunate to be working in a university environment and especially in the History/Politics/Environment & Community office.
+I feel very fortunate to be working in a university environment and especially in the History/Politics/International Studies/Environment & Community office.
 Personally, I love books, sports (I was a member of the HSU women’s basketball team as a student), and cooking.

 Office: FH 180